-We try every parenting book we read on them.
-We zoom back and forth between too disciplinary to too permissive.
+We try every parenting technique from every parenting book we read with them.
+We zoom back and forth between too disciplinary and too permissive.
 We treat them as equals when they engage maturely, then we pull the carpet out from under them and demand submission when they don’t.
-Poor thing.

-Perhaps it’s just my firstborn, but my oldest daughter also happens to be the most headstrong, and also the most resilient.
+Perhaps it’s just my firstborn, but my oldest daughter happens to be assertive, confident and well, headstrong, and incredibly resilient too.
 Chicken and egg, you ask?
-Am I making that kiddo stubborn by inflicting all my parental insecurities on her?
+Am I making that kiddo stubborn by inflicting all my parental wish-washy parenting practices on her?
 Possibly.
-Or is personality pre-determined?
-Necessary resilience to withstand the onslaught of first time parenting…
+But her personality is also pre-determined.

-Be perplexed with my eldest as I sometimes have been, it is idyllic to have her with me day-to-day…
+Though sometimes perplexed with my eldest as I sometimes have been, it has been idyllic to have her with me day-to-day…

-1. By twelve, she wants to be on-line for any reason, and will eagerly order anything with my credit card.
+1. By twelve, she wants to be online for any reason, and will eagerly help me do online shopping.
 One less task for me.
-She’s ordered Halloween costumes and book orders.
-She’s photocopied, typed, and become my go-to technology guide.
+She’s ordered Halloween costumes and homeschool book orders.
+She’s photocopied, typed, and become my go-to technology person.

-4. Youngers can watch olders get into trouble.
-And obviously know what lines not to cross.
-Of course, I’m not saying this is foolproof parenting, just a wee bit of natural mentoring.
-Monkey see, monkey don’t do, unless you want to deal with mama.
+4. She’s a natural born mentor.
+Her siblings watch her get corrected.
+And learn obviously what lines not to cross.
+Of course, I’m not saying this is a foolproof parenting technique, just a wee bit of natural mentoring.

-5. You don’t have to be the only one bossing the others around.
-The very thing that can drive me up the wall is also another built-in safety mechanism, responsibility-maker and additional interpersonal counsellor.
-However, I do require her to add the tagline, ‘cause mom said.
-Anything outside of that tagline means she’s crossed the line.
+5. You don’t have to be the only one bossing the others around when you have an oldest child.
+The very thing that can drive me up the wall is also another built-in safety mechanism: an older sibling that is responsible and even an interpersonal counsellor.

-7. Travel assistant…she keeps her eyes on siblings while we move through airport security and she helps to pack up the youngest for a two week trip twelve hour drive away.
-And since we give her so much practice packing, she is really good at it.
+7. She’s a travel assistant.
+She keeps her eyes on siblings while our family moves through airport security.
+She helps to pack up for the youngest kids on a two week trip away.
+(And since we give her so much practice packing, she is really good at it.)

-The eldest is blazing the trail for the youngers.
+The eldest is blazing the trail for the younger kids.
 And she’s blazing a trail for me–teaching me what I need to learn every step of this parenting journey, and she always will.